Remco28/fencer-schedules/comms/plan.md

 Scope clarifications:
 - No email notifications or digests.
 - Live data comes from FencingTimeLive scraping; registration notifications from the legacy kickstart are out-of-scope.
+- The `project_kickstart/` codebase is a temporary reference; we will extract what we need, then retire/remove it.

 ## 2. Phased Rollout Plan